Carrots

 Additional Tips:

-• Maintain consistent soil moisture, especially during the critical root development phase.
+• Maintain consistent soil moisture, especially during root development, to prevent cracking and stress.

 Blog post on Natural Fertilizers